lingtalfi/Light_Events/personal/mydoc/pages/conception-notes.md

 ### The event file location
-2021-03-18
+2021-03-18 -> 2021-03-19

-Basically, for a given **$event_name** event, we will trigger all listeners defined in the following directory:
+Basically, for a given **$event_name** event, we will trigger all listeners defined in the following file:

-- **config/open/Ling.Light_Events/events/$event_name/**

-To define a listener, create a [babyYaml](https://github.com/lingtalfi/BabyYaml) file which name is your [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name)
-(actually any babyYaml file will be parsed, but we recommend that you create only one babyYaml file per planet, to avoid [eco-structure](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/nomenclature.md#eco-structure) anarchy).

-So for instance if your plugin is MyGalaxy.PlanetOne, then create the following file:

-- **config/open/Ling.Light_Events/events/$event_name/MyGalaxy.PlanetOne.byml**
+- **config/open/Ling.Light_Events/events/$event_name.byml**

+This is a [babyYaml](https://github.com/lingtalfi/BabyYaml) file.

-For now, we only parse direct children of the event directory (i.e. sub-directories are not allowed).
+For now, we only parse direct children of the **events** directory (i.e. sub-directories are not allowed).

-By convention, the event name should start with the [planet dot name](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the plugin issuing it.

-So a concrete path of an **event file** would be this for instance:

-- **config/open/Ling.Light_Events/Ling.Light_Database.on_lun_user_notification_create/MyGalaxy.PlanetOne.byml**
+Third-party authors add their listeners in that file in a collaborative manner.

 ### The event file content
-2021-03-18
+2021-03-18 -> 2021-03-19

 As for the content of that babyYaml file, we expect an array of callables.